ashlynn4567/Pizza-Hunt/README.md

 ## Deployed Site

-Follow [this link](https://intense-retreat-40554.herokuapp.com/) to view and use our site!
+Follow [this link](https://intense-retreat-40554.herokuapp.com/) to view and use my site!

 ## Features